ssbc/ssb-subset-replication-spec/README.md

 ```

 Where a statement is defined as the latest version of a
-[ssb-observable] that describes the thing you are querying.
-This can
+[ssb-observable] that acts as a proof of the thing you are
-be useful for contact messages for an author where messages needs to
+querying.
+This can be useful for contact messages for an author where
-be in order and nothing left out by a third party.
-It might even be
+messages needs to be in order and nothing left out by an untrusted
-essential for building certain applications on top of this
-system.
+third party.
 Note you can have multiple statements.
-This allows feeds other
+This allows feeds
-than the author to add statements to a result set.
+other than the author to add statements to a result set.

 This api replaces `getFeed`, `getFeedReverse`, `getMessagesOfType` of
 [partial replication v1].